collectiveaccess/ProvidenceDocs/_source/providence/user/import/running.rst

 For some data sets, considering the order for import is less important, as related records are created from a single mapping.
 When this is not the case, the import order can determine if records are matched properly and will help avoid errors during import.

-Depending on the data set, the order of import will also affect what the `Existing Record Policy <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/exist_rec_policy.html>`_ in the Settings of an import mapping spreadsheet is set to.
+Depending on the data set, the order of import will also affect what the :ref:`Existing Record Policy <import_exist_rec_policy>` in the Settings of an import mapping spreadsheet is set to.